 Simply stated, the Razor A2 is sturdy, lightweight, portable, and affordable.
 With adjustable handlebars and a max weight capacity of 143 lbs, this scooter can grow with your child for many years.

-Best Entry-Level Trick Scooter
+Best Beginner Trick Scooter – Younger Kids

-FITS KIDS: 7+ yrs
+FITS KIDS: 7+ years old

 FEATURES: Concave deck, versatile fork that handles 100 mm and 110mm wheels